 It was super fun being able to co-op with my friends as we fought off evil bosses together, but there were a few things I didn’t like about the game which I feel reduced my overall enjoyment whilst playing…

-The story is quite simple, there are ancient evil beings from another dimension which have made their way to Earth.
+The story is quite simple, there are ancient evil beings from another dimension that have made their way to Earth.
 With our very existence under threat, we need to find a way to survive by eliminating them all one by one as we venture through portals into dynamically-generated realms and procedurally-created maps.
-Despite being heavy on the ‘procedurally-generated’ side, Remnant: From the Ashes focused on the story in a way which kept me curious to find out more about what was happening all around me and how everything will play out in the end.
+Despite being heavy on the ‘procedurally-generated’ side, Remnant: From the Ashes focused on the story in a way that kept me curious to find out more about what was happening all around me and how everything will play out in the end.

 When starting the game for the first time, you can create your own character with customised options, although I found the options to be rather limited.
 I found it really positive that you can choose between gender, hairstyles, skin colour, etc, but at the same time, there weren’t that many other options to make the character truly unique, thus creating a character was fast and unsatisfying.
-I personally enjoy creating characters in games which offer a lot of customisation options, for an action game in which you play with other people, I thought it was a shame that there weren’t more options to play around with.
+I personally enjoy creating characters in games that offer a lot of customisation options, for an action game in which you play with other people, I thought it was a shame that there weren’t more options to play around with.

 If you want to play co-op with your friends then you will have to play the game solo at first until you reach a certain point, which makes sense since you still have to choose an archetype (class) before being able to properly fight off your enemies.
-There are three classes which typically focus on either long-range, mid-range, and short-range combat and they all have the same base stats except with different starting gear.
-The Scrapper is the short-range class which deals massive damage when being close up to the enemy, while the Ex-Cultist is a support and mid-range class which supports the whole team as well.
+There are three classes that typically focus on either long-range, mid-range, and short-range combat and they all have the same base stats except with different starting gear.
+The Scrapper is the short-range class that deals massive damage when being close up to the enemy, while the Ex-Cultist is a support and mid-range class that supports the whole team as well.
 Lastly, the Hunter is the long-range class and deals critical damage even when the enemy is far away.
 You can, however, buy and carry any weapon after choosing your profession and therefore, don’t have to necessarily stick with a class once you’ve chosen it.

-There are three different types of weapons, the handgun, long gun, and the melee weapon.
+There are three different types of weapons, handgun, long gun, and melee weapons.
 You have a slot for each type and you can equip and swap between them at any time, even whilst within combat.
 Weapons have a modification slot as well where you can add mods you can find from boss drops, purchase from Merchants or simply just craft them yourself.
 It is important to mention that you can’t remove some mods when crafted.
 You can, therefore, modify your own playstyle with multiple options, like traits as well.
-There are various traits which help you improve certain things like your health, stamina, etc which are indeed useful if you wish to survive.
+There are various traits that help you improve certain things like your health, stamina, etc which are indeed useful if you wish to survive.

 A good thing about Remnant: From the Ashes is that it actually tries to avoid repetitiveness by changing the map with each entry.
 You will even face different enemies and bosses depending on your luck.
 Each map starts with making your way to the final boss whilst defeating a lot of mobs and searching for items.
 When you’re playing in co-op, any item you pick up will be added for the whole team as well, although this resulted in either me collecting everything or someone else collected the items whilst the rest of the team just tagged along for the spoils!